ninbrm/doc_test/Tutorials.md

 ---
-title: Test
+title: Tutorials
 has_children: true
 nav_order: 2
 ---

-# Another page
+# Bunch of tutorials

 Test this